-Then it’s another remarkable ancestral story.
+Then (starting at 25:41) it’s another remarkable ancestral story.
 Fisher talks with Ken Alford, a writer who came across the story of a “galvanized” Union soldier who took his true identity and Civil War experience to the grave.
 Not even his wife knew!
 Hear how his story was discovered by descendants and what the truth was.

 Then Tom Perry, the Preservation Authority from TMCPlace.com, helps another listener with a preservation problem concerning some recently found daguerreotype photos.
 (Send your questions to AskTom@TMCPlace.com.)